H3licopter/beanstalk/DEV_NOTES.md

   - Checkboxes / Radio buttons (will be empty scene for checkbox)

 - Add most common HTML elements to the base language:
-  - audio, video
-  - lists
   - form, input, button, select, option, textarea
   - tables
-  - header, footer, main, section, article, aside, nav
+  - header, footer, main, section, article, aside,
+  - nav

+Needs to parse expressions inside of scenehead

 ## CSS
 - Compile [custom pico css style](https://picocss.com/docs/sass) for the base of the CSS framework, remove pico- from the class names